100jared/Delani-studio/README.md

 ## Reference

-* HTML and Vanilla CSS, Bootstrap and JavaScript.
+* HTML and Vanilla CSS, Bootstrap, JavaScript and jQuery.

 [Back to the top](#delani-studio)